 The James Lobban Prize for Musicology

-The James Lobban Prize for Musicology, instituted in 2012, is awarded annually to the student of the University of Aberdeen who achieves the highest mark in his or her Honours dissertation on Music.
+The James Lobban Prize for Musicology, instituted in 2012, is awarded annually to the student of the University of Aberdeen who achieves the highest mark in the Honours dissertation on Music.

 James Lobban, a graduate of the University of Aberdeen, was Conductor of Aberdeen Bach Choir from 1969 until 2005, shortly before his death.
 He was a keen music scholar and took a great interest in the work of the Music Department of his alma mater.
 The James Lobban Prize for Musicology is funded by a legacy left by James to Aberdeen Bach Choir.